Croatia Visa and Passport Requirements

 When bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).

-If you are entering Croatia from a non-EU country, please check with the consulate for the appropriate procedures.
+You are advised to check with the consulate for the appropriate procedures.

 Embassies and tourist offices